2nd Stage Child Seats

 As some of you may be aware and may be researcing, extended rear facing is fast becoming a popular answer for many parents.
 With an extended rear facing car seat you can keep your child rear facing until around 4 years old.

-Rear facing can be 5 times safer than forward facing.
+It is alleged by some that rear facing can be 5 times safer than forward facing.
 In Scandinavia it is law that children have to stay rear facing for a much longer time than here in the UK.

 There are pro's and con's and these can be viewed on the 'Rear facing debate page'